-This switch supports several common methods of prioritizing layer 3/4 traffic to meet application requirements.
-Traffic priorities can be specified in the IP header of a frame, using the priority bits in the Type of Service (ToS) octet or the number of the TCP port.
-If priority bits are used, the ToS octet may contain three bits for IP Precedence or six bits for Differentiated Services Code Point (DSCP) service.
-When these services are enabled, the priorities are mapped to a Class of Service value by the switch, and the traffic then sent to the corresponding output queue.
+This switch supports one method of prioritizing layer 3/4 traffic to meet application requirements.
+Traffic priorities can be specified in the IP header of a frame, using the priority bits in the Type of Service (ToS) octet.
+If priority bits are used, the ToS octet may contain six bits for Differentiated Services Code Point (DSCP) service.
+When these service is enabled, the priorities are mapped to a Class of Service value by the switch, and the traffic then sent to the corresponding output queue.